islamhaqq/UnrealEngineDeepDive/README.md

  * Add an object to the root set.
 This prevents the object and all
  * its descendants from being deleted during garbage collection.
  */
-void UObjectBaseUtility::AddToRoot()                           // AddToRoot is actually FORCEINLINE, most likely for performance benefits.
-Showing scope resolution operator for ease of understanding
+void UObjectBaseUtility::AddToRoot()                           // FORCEINLINE for performance benefits
 {                                                              // GUObjectArray is the global array of all UObjects
     GUObjectArray.IndexToObject(InternalIndex)->SetRootSet();  // Use the int32 InternalIndex belonging to UObjectBase to index into GUObjectArray
 }                                                              // Set RootSet flag for object